Ring 2

 Ring 2 (リング2, Ringu 2) is a 1999 Japanese supernatural horror film, directed by Hideo Nakata and serves as a sequel to Ring.

 Ring was originally a novel written by Koji Suzuki; its sequel, Rasen (a.k.a.
 Spiral), was also adapted into a film as the sequel to Ring.
-Due to the poor response to Rasen, Ring 2 was made as a new sequel to Ring.
+Due to the negative response to Rasen, Ring 2 was made as a new sequel to Ring.
 However it was not based on Suzuki's works, thus it ultimately ignores the story of Rasen.